 He earned a degree in medical technology from Coker College, but preparing slides and analyzing and explaining results wasn’t for him.
-“I realized I wanted to work with people — I loved my coworkers, but I didn’t have enough meaningful interaction,”
+“I realized I wanted to work with people — I loved my co-workers, but I didn’t have enough meaningful interaction,” he says.

 He found meaning in family medicine.
 “I am able to apply my knowledge to a broad spectrum of medicine and develop lifelong relationships with my patients.
 I’m very excited about being able to treat the variety of conditions that family medicine provides,” he says.

 Meanwhile, having “DO” behind his name has put him on the radar of family and friends.
 “I’m already getting calls asking me for my opinion and if they need to go to the doctor,” he says.